redbrick/docs-old/docs/services/git.md

 other data is stored in `/var/lib/gitea`
 - The `SECRET_KEY` and `INTERNAL_TOKEN_URI` are stored in `/var/secrets`.
 They are not automatically created and must be copied when setting up new hosts.
-Permissions on the gitea_token.secret must be 740 and owned by git:gitea.
+Permissions on the gitea_token.secret must be 740 and owned by git:gitea
+- Make sure that the gitea_token.secret does NOT have a newline character in it

 ## Redbrick Special Notes